rellix999/dismissibles-for-laravel/README.md

 };
 ```

-and run the create migration:
+and run your created migration:
 ```php
 php artisan migrate
 ```